-Jack Buckley was one of the most experienced air gunners in 617 Squadron, and one of only eight who flew on the Dams Raid already commissioned.
-Born in Bradford in 1919, he had joined the RAF at the outset of war.
-After training he first joined 225 Squadron, and then later 75 (New Zealand) Squadron, with whom he flew 35 operations, mainly with Plt Off Fisher.
+Jack Buckley was one of the most experienced air gunners in 617 Squadron, and one of only eight already commissioned by the time of the Dams Raid.
+The only son of Hubert and Lucy Buckley, he was born in Bradford on 1 May 1919.
+He attended Salt’s High School in Saltaire, and then worked in the wool trade.
+He joined the RAF at the outset of war and after training went first to 225 Squadron, and then later to 75 (NZ) Squadron.
+In the latter, he flew thirty-five operations, mainly with Plt Off Fisher as pilot.
 He was commissioned in June 1942, and then transferred to a training unit.

-He joined David Shannon’s crew in 617 Squadron in early April 1943, and became an important part of the squadron.
+Buckley became an important part of the squadron’s social activities.
 Len Sumpter remembered him as owning a racing car, and also usually having a pint in his hand.
-This reputation looks to have been cemented in the famous ‘morning after the Dams Raid’ picture, taken on the steps of the Scampton Officers’ Mess on 17 May 1943.
+This reputation looks to have been cemented by the famous ‘morning after’ picture, taken on the steps of the Officers’ Mess on 17 May 1943.
 Buckley is obviously laughing out loud – perhaps affected by a combination of quite a lot of booze and no sleep.

-He was awarded the DFC in July 1943 and flew on a number more operations with Shannon.
+He was awarded the DFC in July 1943 and flew on several more operations with Shannon.
 In the summer of 1944, he went back to training and remained there to the end of the war.